zzzprojects/learn-orm/tutorials/csharp-tutorial/database-operations.md

 ### Read Data From Database

-Let's add some code to read data from the database we have created.
+Let's add some code to read data from the database we created.

 ```csharp
 string connectionString = @"Data Source=(localdb)\ProjectsV13;Initial Catalog=MyTestDb;Integrated Security=True;";